konnectors/libs/packages/cozy-konnector-libs/docs/dev.md

  - COZY_CREDENTIALS needs to be the result of `cozy-stack instances token-cli <instance name> <scope>`
  - COZY_URL is the full http or https url to your cozy
- - COZY_FIELDS is something like :
+ - COZY_FIELDS contains context information for the konnector.
+Here is an example:
 ```javascript
 {
   "data":{